remotion-dev/remotion/packages/docs/docs/media-playback-error.md

 ## Codec not supported by Chromium

 Unlike Google Chrome, the Chromium Browser does not include proprietary codecs.
-This means you cannot play MP4/H.264 videos and not play MP3/AAC audio files (more codecs may not be supported).
+This means you cannot play MP4/H.264 videos and some audio codecs (more codecs may not be supported).

 **Workaround**: Convert videos to WebM or [use Chrome instead of Chromium](/docs/config#setbrowserexecutable).